Charitable Estate Planning

 Deciding What to Give

 Cash: Charitable gifts are most often made in the form of cash, checks, and electronic transfers.
-When you itemize your tax deductions, gifts of cash may be used to eliminate federal income tax on up to half of your adjusted gross income (AGI).
+If you itemize your tax deductions, gifts of cash may be used to eliminate federal income tax on a portion of your adjusted gross income (AGI).

 Securities: Giving securities (stocks, bonds, or mutual fund shares) that are worth more now than what they cost can bring additional tax savings.
-Such gifts are generally deductible from income tax on their full current value if they have been owned for longer than one year and they can be used to offset tax on up to 30% of your AGI.
-As an additional benefit, no tax is owed on capital gain that could be due in the event of a sale.
+Such gifts are generally deductible from income tax on their full current value if they have been owned for longer than one year and they can be used to offset tax on a portion of your AGI.
+As an additional benefit, no tax is owed on the capital gain that could be due in the event of a sale.

-Whether you make a gift in the form of cash or other property, any unused deductions may reduce your taxes in as many a five future years.
+Whether you make a gift in the form of cash or other property, any unused deductions may reduce your taxes in as many as five future years.

 Other Ways to Give